 Pain after a tummy tuck, especially during the first 7-10 days, is normal and to be expected.
-Your doctor will prescribe narcotic pain medications, as well as muscle relaxants to help you through the process.
+Your San Francisco plastic surgeon will prescribe narcotic pain medications, as well as muscle relaxants to help you through the process.
 In my practice, I also use non-narcotic medications to help reduce overall pain.
 Other medications such as Exparel can be used during surgery to reduce your overall pain significantly for the first 2 to 3 days after surgery.
 There is an extra cost for Exparel, but I think it’s well worth the cost for the comfort it brings.

 One issue with narcotic pain medications is that they may make you feel “out of it” and will surely make you constipated.
 Straining to go to the bathroom will be the last thing you want to put your newly tightened and very sore ab muscles through, so it’s a good idea to have a stool softener on hand such as Miralax or milk of magnesia.
 Both of these can be purchased over the counter.